blackberry/WebWorks-API-Docs/README.md

 ## Viewing the Documentation
 After you have generated the documentation you will find all the HTML for the API docs in your _**&lt;some-output-folder&gt;/view**_.
 The default main page is _**index.html**_.

+The documentation can also be viewed online on github at this [link](http://blackberry-webworks.github.com/WebWorks-API-Docs/index.html).

 ## Additional Information

 ### Cookbook